What is First Time Pass Rate?

 Too often this metric is seen as an engineering quality metric when it is actually a better reflection of how well a team is working together and supporting one another.

-A pass first-time requires the inter-dependent elements of an agile development team to be working well:
+A First Time Pass requires the inter-dependent elements of an Agile development team to be working well by showing:

 - strong collaboration and communication between team members throughout the delivery process